alexlevn/nf_info_blog/content/blog/33-concepts-javascript/index.md

 <br/><span>Source from: [theavocoder](https://www.instagram.com/theavocoder)!
 Last updated: <a href=#20200612><b>June 12th</b></a>

-From basic to advanced: test how well you know JavaScript, refresh your knowledge a bit, or prepare for your coding interview! :muscle: :rocket: I update this repo regularly with new questions.
+From basic to advanced: test how well you know JavaScript, refresh your knowledge a bit.
+I update this repo regularly with new questions.
 I added the answers in the **collapsed sections** below the questions, simply click on them to expand it.
-It's just for fun, good luck! :heart:</span>
+It's just for fun, good luck! :heart: <br/> -- Lydia --</span>

 ###### 1. What's the output?